matuteiglesias/journal/content/Dev/2025-04-15_Explored_UI_Factory_and_Indie_Dev_Strategies.md

 **🕒 22:30–22:55**
 **🏷️ Labels**: Ui Automation, Indie Development, Ai Tools, Monetization, Product Strategies
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore innovative strategies in UI automation and indie development, focusing on creating efficient development processes and sustainable business models.
+The session aimed to explore innovative strategies in UI [[automation]] and indie development, focusing on creating efficient development processes and sustainable business models.

 ### Key Activities
 - **UI Factory Concept**: Discussed the analogy of a UI factory using PromptBlocks and YAML flows to streamline frontend development, drawing parallels to Fordism in manufacturing.